-NOTE: Listings of comparable properties should not be included in the market grid tables, but they can and should be discussed following the grid, and can be done before or after the value indication by the Sales Comparison Approach.
+NOTE: Listings of comparable properties should not be included in the market grid tables, but it is highly encouraged to include and discuss them following the grid, which can be done before or after the value indication by the Sales Comparison Approach in reconciliation within that approach or within the final reconciliation.

-NOTE: Sales to/from condemning authorities (Federal, State, County, City, or Utilities, etc.) are considered unacceptable.
-Sales to quasi-government, non-for-profits, and other government entities (County Conservation Boards), which do not involve condemnation proceedings, are discouraged, yet can be used with clear explanations, though caution is advised for these types of Sales.
-In other words, if the Sale meets the criteria of an arm's-length transaction and meets the definition of market value, then the Sale can be used, but sufficient explanation is still necessary.
-If in doubt whether a Sale should or should not be used, err on the side of caution and contact (email or call) the IA DNR Review Appraiser for guidance.
+NOTE: Comparable Sales to/from condemning authorities (Federal, State, County, City, or Utilities, etc.) are considered unacceptable.
+Comparable Sales to quasi-government, not-for-profit land trusts and groups, and other government entities (County Conservation Boards), and which do not involve condemnation proceedings, are discouraged, yet can be used with clear explanations although caution is advised for these types of Sales.
+In other words, if the Sale meets the criteria of an arm's-length transaction and meets the definition of market value ("tested in the market"), then that Sale can be used, but sufficient explanation is still necessary.
+If in doubt whether a Sale should or should not be used, err on the side of caution and contact (email or call) the DNR Review Appraiser for guidance.